OK, so I Have a Drinking Problem

 I tell myself I cannot continue to live like this.
 And yet, in my heart of hearts, I know I will.
 Because the alternative is the unknown.
 The alternative is lack of complacency.
 I’ve been drinking so long, I know nothing else.
 My relationship with alcohol has gone on longer than most marriages—in a way, we are married.
 We are partners, unwilling to uncouple because we find comfort in our complacency.
 I want a divorce, badly.
 But I don’t want to be alone, either.
 So I drink.

-If you’re dealing with an alcohol dependency, please visit AA.org and NCADD.org for more information on how you can get help.
+If you’re dealing with an alcohol dependency, please visit AA.org for more information on how you can get help.

 Follow Megan Koester on Twitter.